Please read the information below carefully. Questions may be directed to Stuart Palmer.

 The designated person within the Department/School will provide the "class permission" allowing a student to register.
 Students are responsible for registering for the credit in a timely manner.
 For example, students completing an Honors Independent Study in Accounting will register for ACC 299 after receiving a "class permission" from the Department of Accounting.
 Students may choose to register for 1 - 6 hours of credit:

-Evidence: At the end of the semester students are responsible for submitting evidence of their Honors Independent Study to the Honors Program.
-Students will be contacted with instructions on how to submit their evidence.
-This evidence is required in order to count the Honors Independent Study as an Honors Learning Experience to fulfill Honors Program participation requirements.
-The Honors Program will archive this evidence in the student's digital portfolio.
+Reflection: At the end of the semester students are responsible for submitting a reflection on their Honors Independent Study experience to the Honors Program.
+Students will be sent an email with a link to the form during the last week of classes.
+This reflection is required in order to count the Honors Independent Study as an Honors Learning Experience to fulfill Honors Program participation requirements.

-The Honors Program is not evaluating the evidence; Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
-Faculty Supervisors will also have the opportunity to provide comments about the student's performance that will be archived with the student's evidence
+Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
+Faculty Supervisors will also have the opportunity to provide comments about the student's performance.

-Fall 2017: View, complete, and submit the Honors Independent Study Form to initiate the registration process.
+Summer and Fall 2022: View, complete, and submit the Honors Independent Study Form to initiate the registration process.